Dental Implants

 Single & Multi-Tooth ImplantsI need a full-mouth solution

 The All-on-X procedure replaces an entire arch of teeth on as few as four implants.
-We provide All-on-X care from start to finish — including extractions, bone recontouring, bone grafting with PRF, implant placement, and the final prosthesis.
+We handle every stage of All-on-X care, including extractions, bone recontouring, bone grafting with PRF, implant placement, and the final prosthesis.
 With our Yomi robot, our in-house digital lab, and our facially-driven design workflow, we deliver a fixed, natural-looking smile through a carefully planned and well-coordinated process.

 All-on-X Full-Arch ImplantsI want to understand the technology first